Wesleyan-Media-Project/face_url_scraper_2022/README.md

 # Wesleyan Media Project - Face_Url_Scraper_2022

 Welcome!
+The main purpose of this repo is to create a comprehensive dataset of face images.
 This repo contains codes for collecting and organizing face images of political figures for the 2022 US election cycle.
-The main purpose of this repo is to create a comprehensive dataset of face images that can be used for various analyses of political ads.The scripts provided here are intended to help journalists, academic researchers, and others interested in the democratic process to understand how to scrape and organize various face images from various sources.
+The scripts provided here are intended to help journalists, academic researchers, and others interested in the democratic process to understand how to scrape and organize various face images from various sources.

 This repo is a part of the [Cross-platform Election Advertising Transparency Initiative (CREATIVE)](https://www.creativewmp.com/).
 CREATIVE has the goal of providing the public with analysis tools for more transparency of political ads across online platforms.
 In particular, CREATIVE provides cross-platform integration and standardization of political ads collected from Google and Facebook.
 CREATIVE is a joint project of the [Wesleyan Media Project (WMP)](https://mediaproject.wesleyan.edu/) and the [privacy-tech-lab](https://privacytechlab.org/) at [Wesleyan University](https://www.wesleyan.edu).